zuplo/docs/docs/dedicated/architecture.md

 - **Regions & Availability Zones** - Zuplo can deploy to multiple regions, availability zones, or data centers to provide high availability and low latency.
-- **Developer Portal Hosting** - The developer portal typically hosts from a CDN managed by Zuplo.
-Our default configuration serves the developer portal's static assets from a global CDN, but we can configure your developer portal to use only regional CDN locations if required.
+- **Developer Portal Hosting** - Zuplo manages the developer portal hosting from a CDN.
+By default, the developer portal's static assets serve from a global CDN.
+However, you can configure it to use only regional CDN locations if required.
 - **Networking** - Zuplo can deploy with a variety of network configurations.
 To learn more, see [Networking](./networking.md).
-- **Disabling Features** - Zuplo can disable features that aren't needed for your use case or that don't meet your security or compliance requirements.
-For example, if you don't want to use the built-in API analytics and instead want to use your own analytics, we can disable the built-in analytics.
-When we disable our built-in analytics, we don't collect or store analytics data for your APIs.
+- **Disabling Features** - Zuplo can disable unnecessary features for specific use cases or those that don't meet security or compliance requirements.
+For example, if you prefer custom analytics over the built-in API analytics, you can disable the built-in analytics.
+When disabled, Zuplo stops collecting or storing analytics data for the APIs.
 - **Custom Logging & Monitoring** - Zuplo can integrate with your existing logging and monitoring systems.
-Logs and other data are sent directly from the API Gateway to your logging provider.
+Logs and other data go directly from the API Gateway to your logging provider.
 Zuplo doesn't collect or store this data.

 ## Security